 Policy under the Licensing Act 2003.
 The

-Sub-Committee is obliged to determine the
+Sub-Committee is obliged to determine

-application with a view to the
+this application with a view to the

 promotion of the licensing objectives

 protection of children from harm.

 All parties were offered the opportunity to ask questions

 of the Senior Practitioner – Licensing.